 Hundreds bury Algerian journalist who died on hunger strike

-On a hunger strike to protest a two-year sentence for offending President Abdelaziz Boutefl... .
 People carry the coffin of Algerian journalist, Mohamed Tamalt, during a funeral service in Algiers, Algeria, Monday, Dec.
 12, 2016.
+On a hunger strike to protest a two-year sentence for offending President Abdelaziz Bouteflika, Tamalt has died in a hospital in the capital.

 Comments